 There is also evidence that compensation for co-articulation is not limited to acoustic context.
 For example, in an effect closely resembling that of preceding /u/, visually presence of lip-rounding preceding audio of an ambiguous /d-g/ blend biases listeners towards perceiving /g/ (Fowler, et al., 2000; Holt et al., 2005).
 Lip-rounding lowers the third formant (F3).
 In the absence of this visual context, lower F3 would be more likely to result from producing /d/ rather than /g/.
 Paralleling compensation for preceding /u/, listeners thus seem to compensate for the visual context of lip-rounding (see also Viswanathan & Stephens, 2016).
 Results like these have led to the hypothesis that compensation can occur regardless of the type and modality of contextual cues.
 As Fowler (2006, p.
-166) put it: compensation for lip-rounding would be equally expected if a talker “was about to whistle a merry tune or about to kiss a loved one”, as “it does not matter why the lips were rounded; it only matters that they were rounded (prior to articulation of the /d/-/g/ sound) and, therefore, would lower the F3 of the syllable that the gesture overlapped with temporally” (Fowler, 2006).
+166) put it: compensation for lip-rounding would be equally expected if a talker “was about to whistle a merry tune or about to kiss a loved one”, as “it does not matter why the lips were rounded; it only matters that they were rounded [prior to articulation of the /d/-/g/ sound] and, therefore, would lower the F3 of the syllable that the gesture overlapped with temporally” (Fowler, 2006).

-In line with this hypothesis, visual evidence of articulatory obstruction has also been found to affect the perception of the phonetic contrast we focus on here: the presence of a bite block has been found both to impact the acoustics of /s/ and /ʃ/ productions, and to elicit compensation in perception (McFarland & Baum, 1995; Baum et al. 1996).
-The presence of a pen in the mouth could well serve a similar function, but has not been examined to date.
+To the best of our knowledge, it is an open question whether listeners indeed compensate for expected effect on articulation of visually evident non-linguistic causes, such as kissing a loved one, or having a pen in the mouth.
 A pen in the mouth has two visually evident effects on the articulators during speech.
 The first is to increase the opening of the jaw and size of oral cavity (as the pen prevents the mouth from closing), and the second is to force lip rounding around the protruding end of the pen.
 As the size of the oral cavity opening and amount of air constriction are inversely related for fricatives, forced mouth opening is expected to lower spectral center of gravity (McFarland & Baum, 1995).
 Lip rounding is also expected (in English) to lower the spectral center of gravity for surrounding fricatives.
 As lower spectral center of gravity is one of the primary cues distinguishing /ʃ/ from /s/ in English (Jongman, Wayland, & Wong, 2000), both of these effects are predicted to make fricatives produced with a pen in the mouth acoustically more ‘/ʃ/-like’.
 If listeners compensate for either or both of these effects of the pen on articulation, it should bias their perception towards /s/ (against /ʃ/).